ippontech/iroco2/contribute/adr/001_development_and_authentication.md

 ## Context and Problem Statement

-* Actually we use _Clerk_ to authenticate in Iroco2
+* Currently we use _Clerk_ to authenticate in Iroco2
 * In development environment, developers do not necessary need _Clerk_
 * New developers do not have a _Clerk_ account